zxc916684603/ecs/intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Cloud migration through VPC intranet.md

 2. Edit the client\_data file of the Cloud Migration tool.
 Set net\_mode to `1`, set `vpc_id` to the ID of the VPC that has configured the Express Connect service or the VPN Gateway, and set `vswitch_id` and `zone_id` parameters.

 3.  \(Optional\) Configure the parameter `security_group_id` in the client\_data file, however, you must permit inbound traffic through proxy ports 8080 and 8703 of the security group.
-For more information, see [Add Security Group Rules](../intl.en-US/User Guide/Security groups/Add security group rules.md#).
+For more information, see [add Security Group Rules](../reseller.en-US/User Guide/Security groups/Add security group rules.md#).

-4. Run the Cloud Migration tool on the backup server by following [the steps of cloud migration through public network](intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md#) until you receive the notice `Stage 1 Is Done!`.
+4. Run the Cloud Migration tool on the backup server by following [the steps of cloud migration through public network](reseller.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md#) until you receive the notice `Stage 1 Is Done!`.

     [![](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/pic/74090/cn_zh/1531733783688/Stage1.png)](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/pic/74090/cn_zh/1531733783688/Stage1.png)

 5. Log on to the source server.
 Copy the user\_config.json, rsync, and client\_data configuration files of the Cloud Migration tool from the backup server to the source server, while keeping the contents unchanged.

-6. Run the Cloud Migration tool on the backup server by following [the steps of cloud migration through public network](intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md#) until you receive the notice `Stage 2 Is Done!`.
+6. Run the Cloud Migration tool on the backup server by following [the steps of cloud migration through public network](reseller.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md#) until you receive the notice `Stage 2 Is Done!`.

     [![](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/pic/74090/cn_zh/1531733805431/Stage2.png)](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/pic/74090/cn_zh/1531733805431/Stage2.png)

 7. Log on to backup server.
 Copy the user\_config.json, rsync, and client\_data configuration files of the Cloud Migration tool from the source server to the backup server, while keeping the contents unchanged.

-8. Run the Cloud Migration tool on the backup server again by following [the steps of cloud migration through public network](intl.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md#) until you receive the notice `Stage 3 Is Done!`, which means the cloud migration through VPC intranet has been completed.
+8. Run the Cloud Migration tool on the backup server again by following [the steps of cloud migration through public network](reseller.en-US/Best Practices/Cloud Migration tool for P2V and V2V/Migrate to Alibaba Cloud by using Cloud Migration tool.md#) until you receive the notice `Stage 3 Is Done!`, which means the cloud migration through VPC intranet has been completed.

     [![](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/pic/74090/cn_zh/1531733837163/Stage3.png)](http://docs-aliyun.cn-hangzhou.oss.aliyun-inc.com/assets/pic/74090/cn_zh/1531733837163/Stage3.png)